-Law enforcement investigating fatal crash on Highway 30 in Geismar early Tuesday morning
+One person dead after early-morning crash on Highway 30 in Geismar

 Latest Weather Blog

-Law enforcement investigating fatal crash on Highway 30 in Geismar early Tuesday morning
+One person dead after early-morning crash on Highway 30 in Geismar

 GEISMAR - Officials are investigating a two-vehicle crash on Highway 30 early Tuesday morning that left one person dead.